Complying with our open access policy

 - the funding acknowledgement section of the manuscript

-When using this route to compliance, no article processing charges (APC) should be payable to the publisher.
-Wellcome open access funds cannot be used to pay article processing charges in subscription or hybrid journals.
+When using this route to compliance, no article processing charge (APC) is payable to the publisher.
+Wellcome open access funds cannot be used to pay article processing charges in subscription journals.

 How to self-archive the Author Accepted Manuscript (AAM)